 Explanatory Note.
 This section establishes the commercial sex with a trafficked person offense for the Revised Criminal Code (RCC).
 The commercial sex with a trafficked person offense is divided into two penalty gradations.
 Both grades require that the actor knowingly engage in a commercial sex act, and the penalty grades are distinguished based on the presence of one or more additional circumstances relating to whether the other party to the commercial sex act had been coerced or trafficked, and whether the other party was under the age of 18, or an adult incapable of consenting.
 There is no analogous offense under current District law.
 The current D.C.
-Code does not distinctly criminalize engaging in commercial sex acts with human trafficking victims.122 To the extent that certain statutory provisions authorizing extended periods of supervised release123 would apply to the commercial sex with a trafficked person, these provisions are replaced in relevant part by the revised commercial sex with a trafficked person statute.
+Code does not distinctly criminalize engaging in commercial sex acts with human trafficking victims.12 To the extent that certain statutory provisions authorizing extended periods of supervised release13 would apply to the commercial sex with a trafficked person, these provisions are replaced in relevant part by the revised commercial sex with a trafficked person statute.

 Subsection (a) establishes the elements for first degree commercial sex with a trafficked person.
-Paragraph (a)(1) specifies that the actor must engage in a "commercial sex act," a defined term.124 The paragraph specifies that a "knowingly" culpable mental state applies, a
+Paragraph (a)(1) specifies that the actor must engage in a "commercial sex act," a defined term.14 The paragraph specifies that a "knowingly" culpable mental state applies, a defined term15 which here requires that the actor was practically certain that he or she is engaged in a commercial sex act.

-122 It is possible that some conduct that constitutes first and second degree commercial sex with a trafficked person in the RCC could be prosecuted under the current D.C.
+12 It is possible that some conduct that constitutes first and second degree commercial sex with a trafficked person in the RCC could be prosecuted under the current D.C.
 Code as sexual abuse under an accomplice theory.
 Under this theory, by making a payment, the patron/accomplice would have encouraged the principal to coerce the commercial sex act, with the purpose to encourage the principal to succeed in coercing the commercial sex act.